mayur-k4444/customer-behaviour-analysis/README.md

 # Customer Behaviour Analysis
 1 — Introduce the Project (Context & Purpose)
-Start by telling why this dashboard was built.

 "This is a Customer Behavior Analysis Dashboard built in Power BI.
 The goal of this project was to analyze shopping behavior across 3,900 customers — understanding their spending patterns, subscription habits, product preferences, and age-group contributions — to help businesses make data-driven decisions."
 Key points to mention:
 •	Dataset: customer shopping behavior (CSV)